-Copies of the EPP are maintained with the Campus President, the Leadership Team including the Director of Education and the Dean of Nursing, Program Directors, Business Office Manager, LRC Manager and Registrar.
+Copies of the Emergency Preparedness Plan are maintained with the Campus President, the Leadership Team, Program Directors, and Business, Finance and Career/Student Services Staff.

-Distribution of the Plan and Training
+Distribution of Plan and Training

-- The EPP is distributed to all faculty and staff during the on-boarding process. - Faculty and staff receive annual in-service training/updates. - Students are trained on the Emergency Preparedness Plan during the New Student Orientation. - A copy of the EPP is posted on the Fortis College 'Ignite to Learn' site.
+- A copy of the Emergency Preparedness Plan is distributed to all faculty and staff during the new hire on-boarding process. - Faculty and staff receive Emergency Preparedness Plan annual in-service training/updates. - Students are trained on the Emergency Preparedness Plan during the New Student Orientation. - A copy of the Emergency Preparedness Plan is posted on the Fortis Institute, 'Ignite to Learn' site.

-Emergency Notification & Telephone Numbers
+Emergency Notification and Telephone Numbers